Financial planning tools and services to put you on the path to the future you want

 Whoa!
 Sixty-nine!
 That is older than many of us.

-NOTE: Don’t worry if you are older than 69, there is still lots of happiness to be had — your happiness will not drop off a cliff!
+NOTE: Don’t worry if you are older than 69, there is still lots of happiness to be had.
+Your happiness will not drop off a cliff!
+You will continue to bask in the peak happiness glow.

 To determine the happiest ages and why, researchers questioned 23,000 volunteers, aged 17 to 85.
 They found that people are happiest at 23 and 69 for these reasons: